The Dead Zone (novel): Plot

-As a child in 1953, Johnny Smith falls unconscious while ice-skating, then mumbles a prophetic warning to an adult who later suffers an accident.
+As a child in 1953, Johnny Smith falls unconscious after a collision while ice-skating, then mumbles a prophetic warning to an adult who later suffers an accident.
 In an unconnected incident, a young, emotionally troubled door-to-door Bible salesman named Greg Stillson vindictively kicks a dog to death.

 By 1970, Johnny is a high school teacher in the small town of Cleaves Mills, Maine, with a new girlfriend named Sarah.
 After winning repeatedly at a carnival wheel of fortune, Johnny is involved in a car accident and falls into a coma.
-Waking up nearly five years later, Johnny finds that he has suffered a neural injury, with one part of his brain seriously damaged, making it a "dead zone."
+Waking up nearly five years later, Johnny finds that he has suffered a neural injury, with one part of his brain seriously damaged, making it a "dead zone".
 As if to compensate, other parts of the brain now show heightened activity.
 As a result, Johnny sometimes experiences clairvoyant visions when touching people and objects.
 His mother, who has become fanatically religious during the period of Johnny's coma, insists that he has been given a holy mission which he must not decline; she soon dies of a stroke.

-While in rehab at the hospital, Johnny helps various people, but is frustrated by sensational media coverage and the public's demands for assistance.
+While in hospital rehab, Johnny helps various people but is frustrated by sensational media coverage and the public's demands for assistance.
 When he rejects a lucrative offer to lend his name to fake predictions published in a tabloid, the tabloid editor denounces him as a fraud, but Johnny merely hopes that the public's disillusionment will let him resume a normal life.

 Johnny plans to resume teaching at the high school despite severe recurring headaches.
 Sarah visits him at his father's house, and they have sex for the first and only time.
-She makes it clear that she has a new life with her husband Walt and their child and leaves Johnny forever.
+She makes it clear that she has a new life with her husband Walt and their child, and leaves Johnny forever.
 Sheriff George Bannerman of Castle Rock asks Johnny to help catch a local serial killer.
 After a nine-year-old girl is murdered, Johnny investigates and reluctantly identifies the Castle Rock Strangler as Bannerman's deputy Frank Dodd, who commits suicide after leaving a confession.
-As Johnny feared, the incident reignites the public's interest in his power and he is seen as too controversial to return to teaching.
+As Johnny feared, the incident reignites the public's interest in his power, and he is seen as too controversial to return to teaching.